Bad-Khalil/decToBinary/README.md

 # dec2Bin

-This little program converts your decimal number into a binary number.
+This tiny program converts your decimal number into a binary number.
 And was totally made for fun.

 ## Getting Started